codykonior/Cim/README.md

     about_CimSession

 ## SHORT DESCRIPTION
-	Opens a CIM session to a computer, with a fallback from WSMAN to DCOM for older operating systems.
+    Allows CIM sessions to be opened to Windows Server 2003 and above with caching and super fast remote registry operations.

 ## LONG DESCRIPTION
-	CIM is the preferred method of interacting with WMI on a computer.
-It can reuse a single session instead of creaing a new session for each interaction.
-It can timeout which the built-in WMI functions will not.
-When communicating with modern operating systems it is less chatty with a fraction of the number of network roundtrips.
+    CIM is the preferred method of interacting with WMI on a remote computer as it can reuse connections after they are made.

-	A New-CimSession by default only attempts a WSMAN connection, which is the modern CIM protocol.
-By using New-CimSessionDown instead existing connections can be re-used, and an additional check is done to use DCOM if WSMAN fails.
-This allows you to use CIM to communicate with all of your Windows estate without building two sets of CIM and WMI calls.
+    However the built-in PowerShell command New-CimSession doesn't automatically cache connections or work with Windows Server 2003 remote hosts.
+This is fixed by using this module's replacement function New-CimSessionDown.

+    Furthermore, remote registry operations have always been problematic in PowerShell.
+Either you resort to using .NET objects and handling COM disposals, or you use a 3rd party module which just uses the same.
+This module lets you read most common remote registry entries over a CIM connection.
+This provides for output literally 2x-4x faster than other methods which really adds up at scale.

+    Functions are split between three types:
+    * Common functions you should use New-CimSessionDown
+        Get-CimKey
+        Get-CimValues

+    * Less common functions you should only use if required Get-CimEnumKey
+        Get-CimEnumValues

+        Get-CimBinaryValue
+        Get-CimDWORDValue
+        Get-CimExpandedStringValue
+        Get-CimMultiStringValue
+        Get-CimQWORDValue
+        Get-CimStringValue

+    * Internal functions you can't use Invoke-CimGetValue

-	You should always specify -OperationTimeoutSec on any Get-CimInstance and related calls over a CimSession.
+	Remember, you should always specify -OperationTimeoutSec on any Get-Cim cmdlet.
+However any functions in this module default this for you to 30.

 ## REQUIREMENTS
 	PowerShell v3 only the computer using the function, not on the host.

 ## EXAMPLE #1
-	$cimSession = New-CimSessionDown Server1
+	$cimSession = New-CimSessionDown C1N1
 	Get-CimInstance -CimSession $cimSession -Class Win32_Service -OperationTimeoutSec 30

+## EXAMPLE #2
+    Get-CimKey C1N1 "SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing"

+	$cimSession = New-CimSessionDown C1N1
+	Get-CimEnumKey $cimSession "SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing"
+	Get-CimEnumValues $cimSession "SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing"
+    Get-CimStringValue $cimSession "SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing" "RepairCategory"
+    Get-CimDWORDValue $cimSession "SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing" "EnableLog"

 ## LINKS
 	https://github.com/codykonior/CimSession